JFFleming/nhm01/Introduction.md

 ```
 setfacl -R -m u:torsths:rwx /home/<user>
 ```
-This command should also be used on any directory you set up anew.

 If you need to copy files to nhm01, you can do it like this: